 Your own group?
 Ask us !

-Not only in its width (little more than 25 kilometers) is Fuerteventura concise, but also in its relief.
-In fact, the Romans referred to it as Planasia.
-This particularity, which does not allow it to retain masses of humid air, its proximity to Africa (not even 100 kilometers separate it from the African coast) and its proximity to the high pressure area of the Azores, make it the driest island in the entire archipelago.
+The Romans referred to it as Planasia.
+Its peculiar width (little more than 25 kilometers) and geography allows the island to retain the humid air.
+Its proximity to Africa (not even 100 kilometers away from the African coast) and its proximity to the high pressure are of the Azores, makes it the driest island in the entire archipelago.

-Although there is considerable unanimity that the origin of its current name is very likely to derive from the term with which the Romans knew the Canaries, Fortunatae Insulae or Fortunate Islands, its first inhabitants arrived hundreds of years before the Latins.
-It is believed that they were able to do so as far back as 1000 BC, and it is known that they came from the Berber tribes of North Africa.
+The origin of its current name is very likely to come from the term with which the Romans referred to the Canaries, Fortunatae Insulae or Fortunate Islands.
+Its first inhabitants arrived hundreds of years before the Spanish conquistadores.
+It is believed that they first reached the islands around 1000 BC, and it is known that they came from the Berber tribes of North Africa.

 During the following centuries and baptized as Erbania or Herbania by the Guanche people, it was divided into two territories separated by a wall.
-On the one hand, the canton of Jandía.
-On the other, that of Maxorata.
+On one side, the canton of Jandía and, on the other, that of Maxorata.
 This continued until the conquest of the Europeans in the 15th century.